Grenfell Tower Inquiry: Phase 2

+Cost

+The final cost of the inquiry, incurred between 1 August 2017 and 31 January 2025, was £177,639,000.

 Related actions

 The Metropolitan Police Service are investigating possible criminal manslaughter and corporate manslaughter charges.
-They will delay handing the evidence to the Crown Prosecution Service (CPS) until after the inquiry, but have already conducted at least 13 interviews under caution.
-Questioning suggests that charges could be laid under the Health and Safety at Work Act which obliges employees to 'take reasonable care for the health and safety of anyone "who may be affected by his acts or omissions at work."
+They will delay handing the evidence to the Crown Prosecution Service (CPS) until after the inquiry, but have already conducted at least 13 interviews under caution as of January 2020.
+Questioning suggests that charges could be laid under the Health and Safety at Work etc. Act 1974 which obliges employees to 'take reasonable care for the health and safety of anyone "who may be affected by his acts or omissions at work."
 There are also threats of civil litigation.
 Arconic and Celotex are facing civil litigation from the bereaved in US courts, which lawyers estimate could cause a payout worth hundreds of millions of dollars.

-Quotation

-Adrian Williamson QC, counsel for the bereaved and survivors, said the evidence revealed “an industry in which Arconic, Celotex and Kingspan were content to push hazardous products into the marketplace and sought to market them dishonestly”.